mgomez05/turnitin-bigger-coding-exercise/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

-# Works Cited / Links Used
+# Works Cited / Useful Links

 I thank the sources below for contributing in one way or another to the creation of this app!

 - Turnitin's website: https://turnitin.com/
    - Used for extracting different colors used in the app
 - Dog API from Dog CEO: https://dog.ceo/dog-api/